Ontario Building Code Practice Exam

 Question: 1 / 400

-Which of the following is not a requirement for an accessible entrance in a residential building?
+Which of the following is not a requirement for a fire-rated window assembly in a residential building?

 Get further explanation with Examzify DeepDiveBeta